 Before you go home the nurse gives you information about how to care for the wound.

 When you wake up, you’ll have several tubes in you.
 This can be frightening, so it helps to know what they’re for.

 - drips to give you blood transfusions and fluids usually through a vein in your neck

 - wound drains to drain any blood or fluid

 - a chest drain to help your lung expand again

 - a tube into your bladder (catheter) to measure how much urine you pass

-- a small tube into a vein to check your blood pressure
+- a small tube into a vein or artery to check your blood pressure

 You may also have an oxygen mask on.